March 20, 2022

 I'm not sure why Luke places these two stories together, but a possible sermon link that I can see is that catastrophes such as those described in the first part of the lesson can often lead to the barrenness that is described in the second part.
 Experiencing something evil can lead to losing one's faith, one's heart, one's will to live.

-When bad things happen to good people our way of making sense of the world can be shattered - emotionally, spiritually, physically - and also mentally.
+When bad things happen to good people our way of making sense of the world can be shattered - emotionally, spiritually, physically - and also morally and mentally.

 Verse 1 and 4.
 These incidents are not reported outside of Luke according to my annotated Bible's footnotes.
 However, Pilate's slaughtering of others is recorded elsewhere - and ought to give us a foreshadowing of the blood that will be mingled with his sacrifice of a certain other Galilean, Jesus.
 And the collapse of a tower would not be unheard of.